MattTheCat-DonGato/TwoRageAutomotiveReciepts/README.md

 # TwoRageAutomotiveReciepts

 This project is considered to be the prototype version of TwoRageAutoRep-t.
-A Local Version of TwoRageAutoRep-t without online functionalites and calculates proper total costs.

 In this application the user may be able to create PDF invoices based on the information entered within the parameters.
 Service TextFields and Cost TextFields may be added or removed upon the user's discretion.